U.S. Fed buys $6.2 billion of mortgage bonds, sells none

-NEW YORK The Federal Reserve bought $6.166 billion of agency mortgage-backed securities in the week
+NEW YORK, The Federal Reserve bought $6.15 billion of agency mortgage-backed securities in the week

 In a move to help the housing market begun in October 2011, the U.S. central bank has been using funds from principal payments